PhD in Psychology

 What’s the typical salary for a psychology professor?

-Psychology professors made a median salary of $76,710 in 2018, which was comparable to the median salary for psychologists overall ($79,010).3,2 You can read more about PhD in Psychology jobs and their respective salaries on our Careers page.
+Postsecondary psychology teachers (professors at colleges, universities, junior colleges, professional schools, and technical schools) earned a lower median wage of $78,180 in 2020.6,7 You can read more about PhD in Psychology jobs and their respective salaries on our Careers page.